About Us

 R.R.
 Marett became Reader in Social Anthropology in 1910 and in 1914 established a Department of Social Anthropology, Marett’s contribution to anthropology is marked every year with the prestigious Marett Memorial Lecture at Exeter College.
 You can listen to some of the recent Marett Memorial Lectures as episodes of the Oxford Anthropology Podcast.

 The first Professor of Social Anthropology, A.R.
 Radcliffe-Brown, was appointed in 1937.
-His successors have been Sir Edward Evans-Pritchard (1946-70), Maurice Freedman (1970-75), Rodney Needham (1976-90), John Davis (1990-95), David Parkin (1996-2008), and David Gellner (2008-).
-In 2006 a second Chair in Social Anthropology was established, to which Harvey Whitehouse was appointed from October 2006.
+His successors have been Sir Edward Evans-Pritchard (1946-70), Maurice Freedman (1970-75), Rodney Needham (1976-90), John Davis (1990-95), David Parkin (1996-2008), David Gellner (2008-2024) and Alpa Shah (from October 2024).
+In 2006 a second Chair in Social Anthropology was established, to which Harvey Whitehouse was appointed.

 Histories of Oxford Anthropology Project